 6. South-west Development.-At the request of the Government, the Electricity Advisory Committee, in 1945, submitted a report recommending, among other things, that a national power scheme for the south-west be proceeded with.
-The plan provided for acquisition of the existing Collie Power Station and installation of additional generating capacity, construction of a power station at Bunbury and interconnexion of the south-west scheme with the metropolitan system.
+The plan provided for acquisition of the existing Collie Power Station and installation of additional generating capacity, construction of a power station at Bunbury and inter-connexion of the south-west scheme with the metropolitan system.
 On 12th October, 1946, the State Electricity Commission acquired the Collie Power Station, which prior to 1946 was owned and operated by the Collie Power Company Limited.
 At the date of acquisition, the Station's installed capacity was 5,000 kW, comprising two steam units, but this was increased to 12,500 kW in 1952.

 Since 1950, the Commission has acquired a number of electrical undertakings from municipal bodies and private organizations in the south-west area and is proceeding with arrangements for the purchase of others.
 In August, 1951, the first portion of the South-West Power Scheme was officially opened at Collie and many of the south-west towns have now been connected by transmission line to the Collie Power Station.
 When completed, a system of power lines will reticulate electricity over an area of approximately 25,000 square miles.
-The first three 30,000 kW units and associated boilers at Bunbury Power Station have been placed in service.
-Work is proceeding as programmed on a fourth unit to give the Station an ultimate capacity of 120,000 kW.
-The first section was officially declared open on 23rd August, 1957.
+The fourth and final 30,000 kW unit at Bunbury Power Station was commissioned during July, 1961.
+This completes this station to the planned capacity of 120,000 kW.
+It is the most economical, and is used as the base load, station of the system.